What is an Analyst Relations programme?

 What is the best stage for any company to start working with analysts?

-Analyst Relations is not a billion dollar club.
-It is critical that analyst are well informed of your company strategy, products, and services.
+Analyst Relations is not a billion-dollar club.
+However, analysts must be well informed of your company strategy, products, and services.
 This needs to be an ongoing process to maintain a top-of-mind status.
-That especially applies to vendors that aim for higher name recognition and company growth.
-Early engagement with analysts is a great way to get analyst buy-in and top-of-mind presence to increase short list placement.
+That especially applies to vendors aiming for higher name recognition and company growth.
+Early engagement with analysts is a great way to get buy-in and a top-of-mind presence to increase shortlist placement.

 Why can’t I wait until they reach out to me?

 Analysts are writing about your market, whether you like it or not.
-Being pro-active in reaching out to analysts gives you a strategic advantage of being able to influence their research by providing them with the insight they need, when they need it.
+Being proactive in reaching out to analysts gives you a strategic advantage of influencing their research by providing them with the insight they need when they need it.

-What do you mean with “tiering the analysts”?
+What do you mean by “tiering the analysts”?

-Tier Two: Analysts with more narrowly defined, but relevant offerings such as market research (but limited customer contact and advisory services) that is directly relevant to the company’s business priorities.
+Tier Two: Analysts with more narrowly defined but relevant offerings such as market research (but limited customer contact and advisory services) directly relevant to the company’s business priorities.

-Tier Three (and up): Industry watchers minus direct customer contact but visible in the market.
-Further useful to keep updated via ‘one to many’ outbound communications.
+Tier Three (and up): Industry watchers minus direct customer contact but visible in the market—further valuable for keeping updated via ‘one to many’ outbound communications.

-Why should I outsource AR to Kea Company (instead of my PR or intern dealing with it)?
+Why should I outsource Analyst Relations to Kea Company (instead of my PR or intern dealing with it)?

 We own influence.
-With over 75 years of combined AR knowledge, our team consists of some of the founders of the AR profession.
-Like no other, we understand that AR is a full-time profession rather than just an add-on.
+With over 75 years of combined Analyst Relations knowledge, our team consists of some of the founders of the Analyst Relations profession.
+We understand that Analyst Relations is a full-time profession rather than just an add-on like no other.